arq5x/gemini/docs/content/tools.rst

   --lenient option.

   In 0.16.2, a --pattern-only flag was added to find compound hets by inheritance pattern without regard to affection status.
-A priority code was also added.
+A priority code was also added where variants with priority 1 are much more informative.
 See docs below for further information.

 ---------------------
 Genotype Requirements